 Plant bulbs for naturalizing in five easy steps

 Naturalized plantings are designed with gentle curves and undulating lines to create flowing, informal designs that appear as if no gardener had a hand in planting them.
 There are many ways to achieve this look, from scattering bulbs across the planting area like chicken feed in a barnyard to placing each bulb with deliberate care.
 The first method can produce excessively random patterns, while the latter can be too time consuming.
 A nice compromise blends the two techniques.

 1. Scatter the bulbs

 Outline the boundaries of the planting area with a garden hose, a rope, or some ground limestone.
 To imitate a natural plant colony, the planting area should have an irregular shape with rounded edges.
-Then, scatter the bulbs by tossing about three-quarters of them here and there across the planting area.
+Then scatter the bulbs by tossing about three-quarters of them here and there across the planting area.

 2. Adjust the spacing

-Once the bulbs are in place, go back and space them the proper distance apart (see Bulbs for naturalizing), moving some bulbs outside the boundary line to make the planting appear even more natural.
+Once the bulbs are in place, go back and space them the proper distance apart (see chart above), moving some bulbs outside the boundary line to make the planting appear even more natural.
 Fill in the empty spaces in the planting area with the remaining bulbs.
 Repeat these steps if your planting plan contains more than one species of bulb.
 Always set in place one species at a time, beginning with the largest, since their size makes them the focus of the planting while the smaller species create the background.
 When all the bulbs are finally in place, put on your kneepads and start digging.